 Install the APT Software:

-The Phase II release of APT will be available at the end of June.
+The Phase II release of APT will be available at the beginning of June.
 APT is a suite of software tools for developing HST proposals.
 The release is a new version for Phase II proposals, and should be installed on your computer before beginning Phase II proposal development.
 For installation help, visit https://hsthelp.stsci.edu.

 Prepare your Phase II File: